While no two cases are exactly alike and outcomes can never be guaranteed, our firm prides itself in its strong track record of winning major cases.

 Before becoming a criminal appeals attorney, he served as an Assistant District Attorney in New York City, Bronx County.
 At the District Attorney’s Office, Aaron was assigned to the economic crimes bureau, where he managed some of the office’s more complex cases.
 He also served as trial counsel on a high-profile murder case, which he won, that was prosecuted in conjunction with the office’s Gangs and Major Cases bureau.
 Throughout his career, Aaron has also filed hundreds of legal motions regarding suppression of evidence and Constitutional rights.

 Aaron received his B.A. from Princeton University and his J.D. from U.C.
 Berkeley School of Law (Boalt Hall).
 He is a former member of California Law Review.
 Aaron is also the author of the book Witness Misidentification in Criminal Trials and co-author of the Harvard Law School Public Interest Office’s advocacy guide Serving Immigrants and Refugees.
 Prior to serving as a prosecutor and criminal defense attorney, Aaron worked for the East Bay Community Law Center in Berkeley, California, and for federal judge Shira Scheindlin in the Southern District of New York.
-He is admitted to practice law throughout the states of California, Texas, and New York, as well as various federal courts, including the United States Supreme Court.
+He is admitted to practice law throughout the states of California, Texas, New York, and Michigan, as well as various federal courts, including the United States Supreme Court.

 Attorney Caitlin Dukes is a former prosecutor who handles criminal appeals, writs, and other post-conviction relief for the firm’s clients.
 She has a wide array of experience in state and federal courts.
 Besides having served as a Deputy District Attorney, her background includes work for multiple judges and government entities (including Federal District Court Judge James Knoll Gardner and the United States Department of Homeland Security) as well as private sector experience defending clients wrongfully accused of crimes.

 Attorney Jeremy Cutcher is an experienced criminal law attorney with a record of successful outcomes.
 He handles criminal appeals, writs of habeas corpus, commutation applications, and other forms of post-conviction relief for the firm’s clients.
-Prior to joining Spolin Law P.C., he worked for the San Luis Obispo Defender’s Office and for Justice Marvin Baxter on the California Supreme Court.
+Prior to joining Spolin & Dukes P.C., he worked for the San Luis Obispo Defender’s Office and for Justice Marvin Baxter on the California Supreme Court.

 Mr. Cutcher’s clients at the firm notice how personally involved he gets into each case he handles.
 He understands that behind each case is an individual with a personal story and loved ones.
 His goal is to humanize every client and give them a voice that so often goes unheard.
 Having been a criminal defense trial attorney, he understands the intricacies of the trial process, and that insight fuels his passion for appellate work.
 Mr. Cutcher received his BA from California Polytechnic State University and his law degree from UC Davis School of Law where he was a senior editor on Law Review.

-The legal research team advises and assists the Spolin Law P.C. attorneys in order for the firm to provide the highest quality arguments in the course of its representation.
+The legal research team advises and assists the Spolin & Dukes P.C. attorneys in order for the firm to provide the highest quality arguments in the course of its representation.
 While each member of the legal research team is an attorney admitted in a non-California jurisdiction, the team members do not provide legal advice to clients; their role is to assist the firm’s attorneys.

-Gina Faris serves as the primary paralegal for Spolin Law, P.C., assisting the legal research team in drafting and preparing legal documents and providing other support as needed.
+Danie Martin, the firm’s Law Office Manager, has over ten years of experience working as a trial assistant and office manager in a criminal defense law firm.
+She is extremely capable, organized, and committed to Spolin & Dukes’s goals of client service and maximizing positive outcomes.
+Gina Faris serves as the primary paralegal for Spolin & Dukes P.C., assisting the legal research team in drafting and preparing legal documents and providing other support as needed.
 Marti Wise is the firm’s senior case manager, assisting with evaluating and determining which cases and clients are an appropriate fit for the firm and providing client support and communication to ensure matters are handled promptly.
-Hemi Tann, the firm’s case manager, also provides the same level of services and assistance with cases and clients.
+Michelle Runge, the firm’s case manager, also provides the same level of services and assistance with cases and clients.

-The criminal appeals lawyers at Spolin Law P.C. contract with other outside investigators and experts when such help will strengthen a client’s case.
+The criminal appeals lawyers at Spolin & Dukes P.C. contract with other outside investigators and experts when such help will strengthen a client’s case.
 Private investigators and analysts can examine crime scenes, interview witnesses, and analyze physical evidence to find material that the prosecution may have potentially withheld or material that can support an actual-innocence claim.
 Moreover, subject-matter experts (including, for example, psychiatrists or forensic accountants) can testify at hearings to counter the prosecution’s experts and provide a more balanced opinion of the issues at stake.